nutritionfactsorg/daily-dozen-localization/Documentation/TechNote_AppleLocalizationOverview.md

 * Good: the app strings can now be translated and a multi-language app released.
 * Not-So-Good: app gained a large number of `*.lproj` directories and `*.lproj` directories. ... _like 1,290 additional files for 43 languages._

 So, good news, translated apps can be now be published.
-However, a ["Phase Out Random IDs"](#phase-out-random-ids-) has been added to the path forward.
+However, a ["Phase Out Random IDs"](#phase-out-random-ids-) needed to be added to the path forward.

 > Status: Baseline implementation done in v3.2.1 for Left-to-Right regions